Aar2284/E-commerce-Propensity-Engine/README.md

 ## 💡 The Solution: E-commerce Propensity Engine

 E-commerce-Propensity-Engine is a proof-of-concept dashboard that shifts this strategy from reactive to proactive.
-By leveraging a machine learning model, this tool can predict the return probability for a transaction at the point of input, allowing a business to:
+By leveraging a machine learning model, this tool can predict the return probability for a transaction at the point of input, allowing a business to:-

 Identify High-Risk Orders: Flag transactions that are likely to be returned.